Ajohnie/woocommerce_beyonic_collections_add_on/README.md

 1. This is just an add on. it works in conjunction with the plugin mentioned above

 # TODO
+1. implement authorization checking in checkBeyonicPermissionsWCJohnie function
-1. any improvements are much appreciated
+2. any improvements are much appreciated